 The 19th Amendment gave women the right to vote nationally on August 18, 1920, so why is Women’s Equality Day on August 26th each year?

-The simple answer is that just because a constitutional amendment is ratified, it’s not totally official until it is certified by the correct government official.
-In 1920, that official was Secretary of State Bainbridge Colby.
+The simple answer is that even when a constitutional amendment has been ratified it’s not official until it has been certified by the correct government official.
+In 1920, that official was U.S. Secretary of State Bainbridge Colby.
 On August 26, 1920, Colby signed a proclamation behind closed doors at 8 a.m. at his own house in Washington, D.C, ending a struggle for the vote that started a century earlier.